PilarAmat/R_Notes_Exercises/README.md

-# R_Notes_Exercises from KSchool Classes and other online sources.
+# R_Notes_Exercises from KSchool Classes and DataCamp